appirio-tech/direct-app/README.md

 1. Add your IP address to the direct-app-nat security group in the topcoder-dev AWS account.
 1. Add this entry to your local /etc/hosts file: `<docker ip> docker.topcoder-dev.com`.
 This is needed for auth integration that requires the same top level domain.
 You can get the docker ip with the command `boot2docker ip`
 2. Download the topcoder cache server image: `docker pull build.appirio.net:5050/tc-cache`
-2. Run `docker run -d --name tc-cache -t build.appirio.net:5050/tc-cache`
+2. Run `docker run -d --name=tc-cache -t build.appirio.net:5050/tc-cache`
 2. Download the direct runtime docker image: `docker pull build.appirio.net:5050/direct-app`
 8. Run the direct app with the command `docker run --name=direct-app -d -v <source dir>/jboss-4.2.3.GA/server/default:/data/jboss-4.2.3.GA/server/direct --link tc-cache:tc-cache -t build.appirio.net:5050/direct-app`. `<source dir>` = source directory described above.
 It should contain the jboss-4.2.3.GA directory you created before.
 9. Download the direct web app with the command `docker pull build.appirio.net:5050/direct-web`